ThatOneDevil/yoinkgui/readme.md

 [![build](https://github.com/ThatOneDevil/yoinkgui/actions/workflows/build.yml/badge.svg)](https://github.com/ThatOneDevil/yoinkgui/actions/workflows/build.yml)
 ---

-**A Fabric mod that allows users to easily copy the name and lore of items from any GUI.**
+**A Fabric mod that allows users to easily copy the name and lore of items from any GUI**
 This tool is intended strictly for convenience and educational purposes.

 > **Disclaimer:**